what bodies of water wear

 sepals

-i just realised i did see some hydrangeas on marylebone high street at the beginning of fall that i should have smelled.
+i just realised i did see some hydrangeas on marylebone high street at the beginning of fall that i should have smelled. it was a dark one too. exactly how i imagine i’d want to be as a scent.

-floral, sweet, baby-ish cologne type smell with a disturbing twist.
+floral, sweet, baby-ish cologne type smell with a disturbing twist. baby cologne with tobacco undertones,

 carrie bradshaw speaking with big ex-wife about a children’s book with magic cigarettes.

-penhaligon has a perfume that fragrantica suggested, and i know creed´s eladaria could also work, but i don’t know
+penhaligon has a perfume that fragrantica suggested, and i know creed´s eladaria could also work, but i don’t know, it’s too spring, too light.

-it was missing raw aluminium, a january wedding, a sort of texture feeling to the floral. i’m still on a hunt,
+it was missing raw aluminium, a january wedding texture feeling to the floral. i’m still on a hunt, but i did smell non-perfumy stuff that combined could make the perfect hydrangea smell.

 i read a substack some months ago about how someone learned how to smell by going to waitrose,

-and i couldn’t relate to that more as someone who loves to browse supermarkets. i especially love the ones inside
+and i couldn’t relate to that more, as someone who loves to browse supermarkets.

-department shops. and funny enough, i found some food that smelled like parts of hydrangeas:
+i especially love the ones inside department shops. and funny enough, i found some food that smelled like parts of hydrangeas:

 lemon = acid